yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 title: Modeling Breast Cancer Subtypes using Flexynesis
 zenodo_link: https://zenodo.org/records/16287482
 questions:
-- How can we model breast cancer subtypes using transcriptomic and genomic data?
+- How can we model breast cancer subtypes using transcriptomics and genomic data?
 - What are the key expression patterns that distinguish different BRCA subtypes?
 - How can we interpret the latent space learned by a variational autoencoder?
 objectives: